-- Include ruffed grouse management areas, old forest management complexes around old growth stands, forest patches, and ruffed grouse management areas, among others. - Management guidance was developed local interdisciplinary forest coordination partners in DNR. - Summary information for management opportunity areas, with maps and links to their management guidance documents, are found in the plan.
+- Include ruffed grouse management areas, old forest management complexes around old growth stands, and older forest patches, among others. - Management guidance was developed by local interdisciplinary forest coordination partners in the DNR. - Summary information for management opportunity areas, with maps and links to their management guidance documents, are found in the plan.